DevilHimSelf666/RitaBot/CONTRIBUTING.md

 * Elegant and well-commented code.
 * Meaningful commit/pull-req descriptions.

-## Contributing code to RITA (Real-Time Intergalactic Translating Assistant)
+## Contributing code to Evil Translate (Real-Time Intergalactic Translating Assistant)

 * You must make your own clone/fork of the bot for development/testing.
 * Use `gulp watch` during development for auto linting and building.